amadrzyk/TimeToCare/README.md

 ## What we learned

-Including the programs and tools we used to build TimeToCare, we also learned teamwork, the importance of clear communication and good design principles.
+Alongside gaining experience with the programs and tools we used to build TimeToCare, we also strengthened our teamwork and communication skills, while remaining focused on important coding and design principles.

 ## What's next for TimeToCare